joeltooni/certifications/README.md

-# certifications
+# Certifications
-A collection of my certifications along with details of knowledge gained
+A repository of my certifications along with details of knowledge gained